Liver development, congenital anomalies, function and Pancreas development

 2. The absence of gall bladder and cystic duct: It is due to failure of the development of pars cystica

-3. Double gall bladder and cystic duct: It is due to the development of two separate gall bladders connected by a single cystic duct or by separate ducts.
+3. Double gall bladder and cystic duct: This is due to the development of two separate gall bladders connected by a single cystic duct or by separate ducts.

 4. Atresia of the common bile duct: It is due to failure of canalization of biliary passage and is associated with jaundice after birth.